 How to use it

-At Logic Supply, we love Windows Embedded for its customizability and flexibility.
+At Logic Supply, we love this Embedded version of Windows for its customizability and flexibility.
 Our engineers have capitalized on its modularity and developed tailored installations for customers ranging from Alcohol Distilleries to Zoos.
 If your systems are looking for a streamlined, efficient, customizable and less expensive version of Windows, look no further than Windows Embedded.
 Speak with a Logic Supply Sales Engineer to find out how Windows Embedded can work for you.